mainsail-crew/spyglass/README.md

 This results in overall higher CPU usage on a Pi5 compared to previous generations.

 The following sections should only be followed on a Pi5.\
 WebRTC is also a big toll on your CPU.
-Therefore you should use `--disable_webrtc`.\
+Therefore, you should use `--disable_webrtc`.\
 To reduce the CPU usage further you should add `--use_sw_jpg_encoding` to make sure to use the optimized software (SW) encoder, instead of the HW encoder falling back to an unoptimized SW encoder.